 Prince William County is governed by the Commonwealth of Virginia Disaster and Emergency Services Laws which require that we have a Director of Emergency Services and an Emergency Operations Plan (EOP).
 The EOP clearly defines how various County agencies and community partners mitigate, prepare for, respond to and recover from disasters.
 The County has a designated Emergency Operations Center (EOC) where key decision-makers gather to implement the EOP when a disaster occurs.

 The County Executive serves as the Director of Emergency Management.
-Patrick M. Collins is the Coordinator of Emergency Management and serves under the operational control of the Director.
+Brian M. Misner is the Coordinator of Emergency Management and serves under the operational control of the Director.
 Deputy Coordinators serve on a rotating schedule to ensure staff is available to respond 24/7.

 The County's EOP is based on an "all hazards" planning approach which considers all likely natural and man-made disasters that might threaten the County.
 County agencies respond to emergencies every day.
 Personnel are trained to handle major emergencies such as mass casualty incidents, hazardous materials, building collapses, public health threats, fires and hostage situations.
 These agencies develop and maintain plans for specific situations and buildings in the County so that they are prepared to respond immediately.